PutriX304/gtpsflood/README.md

 <p align="center">Simple collection of GTPS Flood in Python.</p>

 # NOTE
-Give me credit if you use this source.
-And don't trade/sell this tool.
+Give me credit if you use this source, don't trade/sell this tool, And **USE AT YOUR OWN RISK**.

 # Credits
 1. [MHProDev](https://github.com/MHProDev/MHDDoS)